Pregnancy Diary Week 5

 Time has really gone past.
 You are now on your fifth week of pregnancy and as days pass by, you become more aware of the changes that are taking place in your body.
 If you try to check the results of a pregnancy test, you are more likely to get two lines if you are really pregnant.
 This is due to the increased level of hCG hormones in the body.
 Pregnancy symptoms may have become more become evident.
 While some women are enjoying this magical moment, you might be having a hard time dealing with the symptoms of your pregnancy.e!!

-Pregnancy Week 5 - How Is Your Baby Growing?
+Pregnancy Diary Week 5: How Is Your Baby Growing?

 At this point in time, your baby’s circulatory system and heart are developing.
 Your baby now looks like a tiny tadpole with a tail.
 It’s size could be as small as the seed of an orange.
 The embryonic tissues are forming rapidly into a heart.
 The heart begins to become functional and through an early ultrasound, you might be able to see it beating.